Coronavirus in Cumbria and the Lake District

 - Lakes & Tarns

-Lake District holiday parks, lodges, caravan and camping sites, glamping sites and holiday cottages are currently seeing over 300% increase in bookings for short breaks and holidays starting from the 4th July 2020, compared to the same time last year.
+Lake District holiday parks, lodges, caravan and camping sites, glamping sites and holiday cottages saw over 300% increase in bookings for short breaks and holidays starting from the 4th July 2020, compared to the same time last year.

-In particular, holiday cottages with Hot Tubs are seeing a 500% increase in demand, compared to last year, since the Prime Minister’s statement on the 23rd of June.
+In particular, holiday cottages with Hot Tubs saw a 500% increase in demand, compared to last year, since the Prime Minister’s statement on the 23rd of June.

-It appears that lack of availability could become a problem this summer due to increased demand for staycations coupled with reduced occupancy in some Lake District holiday accommodation owing to the 1 metre+ distancing rule.
+Lack of availability became a problem this summer due to increased demand for staycations coupled with reduced occupancy in some Lake District holiday accommodation owing to the 1 metre+ distancing rule.

-Although many summer events are cancelled there are plenty of outdoor activities available to take part in in the Lake District.
+Although many autumn events are cancelled owing to the coronavirus pandemic there are plenty of outdoor activities available to take part in in the Lake District.
 See our What’s On pages for details of fun things to do during your day out in the Lakes.
 More events of all categories will be added to these pages as the Lakes reopens for business.

 Image courtesy of Mobile Adventures